Amendments to Dog Control Orders

 Those dog owners that bag the mess but don't bin it (for example they dispose of the bag in a hedge, a tree or a garden) could face an additional offence for littering, which carries a separate maximum court penalty of £2,500.

 All dogs must be kept under control at all times to minimise the risk of accidents.
 An Order is in place requiring that on certain specified land dogs should be on a lead at all times.
 This Order applies to all footpaths and verges adjacent to carriageways within the Leeds City Council district.
 This is to prevent dogs running into the road which can cause traffic accidents.
 We have a range of powers to take action against irresponsible dog owners.
 These are known as Dog Control Orders, failure to comply with any of the orders will result in penalties as mentioned.
 Further explanation of these orders are given in the responsible dog ownership leaflet.
-Also, the Dog Control Orders land schedule lists names of sites where the orders apply (see downloads below).
+Also, the Dog Control Orders land schedule, lists names of sites where the orders apply (see documents area on this page).

-You can report dog fouling in Leeds to our Environmental Action Service by telephone 0113 222 4406 or use the contact form on the bottom of this page providing your details and location of the waste.
+You can report dog fouling in Leeds to our Environmental Action Service by telephone 0113 222 4406 or email us using the contact us area on this page providing your details and location of the waste.

 Lost, Found and Stray dogs